DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/gpu/vm-vgpu.md

     gpu-operator.vgpuDeviceManager.enabled=true
     ```

-    1. The image repository address from the "Build vGPU Manager Image" step.
+    1. The container registry address from the "Build vGPU Manager Image" step.
     2. The VERSION from the "Build vGPU Manager Image" step.

 2. Wait for the installation to succeed, as shown in the following image: